FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 ### The balance between user experience and account security

-However, even though MFA is more secure, as a developer, don't require it for all access.
+However, even though MFA is more secure, as a developer, avoid requiring it for all system access.
 You are engaged in a fundamental engineering practice of making a tradeoff; you want the user login experience to be as smooth as possible while minimizing account takeover opportunities.
 Friction in the authentication process will annoy some percentage of your users, as they typically aren't using your application because of love of the login process.

 Listen to your users when you are discussing MFA requirements.
 You don't want them to circumvent MFA in destructive ways; at the same time they may need to be educated on the benefits.
 How many of you know people who still write down passwords on post-it notes?